VDuchauffour/python-package-template/README.md

 This project provide a flexible and lightweight Python package template.
 It includes the following components:

 - a `pyproject.toml` file which define the configuration of the dependencies.
 The specifications defined by PEP 621 of project metadata are stored in this file.
-- a `requirements-dev.txt` file which contains development dependencies.
 - a `.pre-commit-config.yaml` pipeline which apply the same dependencies

 ### Github actions